 In effect, any person with a disability or mental illness receiving residential support services, or found to be an involuntary inpatient, is denied the right to a tenancy agreement subject to the provisions of the RT Act.

-Section 56(2) of the Disability Act states that, ‘the Residential Tenancies Act 1997 (Vic) does not apply in respect of residential services’.
-The Disability Act does, however, make provision for a Residential Statement, certain conditions for administration and limited rights for residents to make applications to VCAT, which are similar to those relating to agreements under the RT Act.
+The Disability Act (s 56(2)) states that, ‘the Residential Tenancies Act 1997 (Vic) does not apply in respect of residential services’.
+The Disability Act does, however, make provision for a ‘residential statement’, certain conditions for administration, and limited rights for residents to make applications to VCAT, which are similar to those relating to agreements under the RT Act.

 It is unlawful for providers of education services to discriminate against a student or prospective student with a disability.
-This includes all public and private educational institutions, primary and secondary schools, and tertiary institutions such as TAFE, private colleges and universities.
-Educators must The first step in agreeing to make a legally binding agreement.
-An offer must be accepted before there can be a legally enforceable contract.
-For example, a person can offer to sell their car for $5000 and a buyer can accept the offer and pay that purchase price. a person with a disability the same educational opportunities as everyone else, including with regards to enrolment, if the entry requirements of a school or college are met.
+This includes all public and private educational institutions, primary and secondary schools, and tertiary institutions (TAFE, private colleges and universities).
+Educators must offer a person with a disability the same educational opportunities as everyone else, including with regards to enrolment, if the entry requirements of a school or college are met.

 Education services for people with an intellectual disability, including special schools and adult day training centres, were, until 30 June 2007, provided for under the IDPS Act (now revoked), which stated that people with an intellectual disability have ‘a right to individualised educational and developmental opportunities’.
 The Disability Act, which replaced the IDPS Act, does not provide specifically for education services but refers in more general terms to the right of people with disabilities to similar opportunities in all area of life to those of people without disabilities.

 The Victorian Government Department of Education and Training recently established the position of Principal Practice Leader (Education) as part of the Special Needs Plan for Victorian Schools; this person reports to the Senior Practitioner (Disability) in the Office of Professional Practice.
-Their brief includes working with schools to observe, review and recommend appropriate responses to children with behavioural issues; develop guidelines and resources for schools; seek to foster best practice and to reduce the use of restrictive practices; work with schools to ensure that physical restraint and isolation are only used when immediately required to protect the safety of a student or other person; study current practices and help build The ability to understand and be held responsible by the law for your actions.
-It also refers to a person’s ability to understand and agree to something, such as to undergo medical treatment.
-Full legal capacity is reached at 18 years of age, when a child becomes an adult. and expertise of school staff, and improve data collection systems.
+Their brief includes working with schools to observe, review and recommend appropriate responses to children with behavioural issues; develop guidelines and resources for schools; seek to foster best practice and to reduce the use of restrictive practices; work with schools to ensure that physical restraint and isolation are only used when immediately required to protect the safety of a student or other person; study current practices and help build capacity and expertise of school staff, and improve data collection systems.